University Apartments Conduct Process

 The appeal and all relevant information pertaining to the case will be forwarded to the appropriate administrator who is usually one level higher than the original source of the decision-making body.
 Following a review, the administrator may uphold the initial decision, modify the sanction(s), remand for a full or partial review, or dismiss the case.

-Should a Tenant intending to appeal believe they have been given inadequate time to prepare an appeal, a written request for an extension of time may be submitted to the ADRC at email@example.com.
+Should a Tenant intending to appeal believe they have been given inadequate time to prepare an appeal, a written request for an extension of time may be submitted to the ADSCCS at firstname.lastname@example.org.
 This request must be submitted in writing within the five (5) business day appeal period and must include a proposed submittal date and a rationale for requesting an extension.

 Special Administrative Actions